All Episodes

 Clyburn is from a race of people who are known as the Sun People.

-They're not the Ice People.
+They're not the ICE people.

 They're supposed to do better in the heat.

-Well-known scientist and sociologist who also on his side light managed the Chicago Cubs.
+That's what Dusty Baker said, well-known scientist and sociologist who also on his side light managed the Chicago Cubs.

-Which is where the estimable Dusty Baker picked it up and took the concept even further into national discourse by talking about it after baseball games.
+Leonard Jeffries, who was a brilliant, brilliant writer and professor at New York University, established the whole concept of Sun People and ICE People, which is where the estimable Dusty Baker picked it up and took the concept even further into national discourse by talking about it after baseball games that the Chicago Cubs lost.

-So, what's the big deal, Mr. Clyburn?
+So what's the big deal, Mr. Clyburn?

 Is the question.